JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 Most sources I’ve seen say that the difference between the two is not relevant [Pluta2019, Roads1996, Tolonen1998, DePoli1983] and point to two articles [Bate1990, Holm1992] that explain the difference.

-The answer that I found in [Holm1992] is that FM and PM are equivalent if the sampling rate is high enough.
+The answer I found in [Holm1992] is that FM and PM are equivalent if the sampling rate is high enough.
 Then, the numerical integration used to implement the FM equation (Equation 10) approximates the continuous time integration accurately enough.
 On the other hand, inaccurate integration (when the sample rate is too small) results in diverging partials’ amplitudes between FM and PM.

 Take a look at this example.
 Here, $f_C=200 \text{ Hz}, f_M = 400 \text{ Hz}$ and $I = \pi$.